dfarchon/DF-ARTEMIS/README.md

 In the process of developing and testing DF ARTEMIS,  we would like to express our heartfelt thanks to all the friends who provided us with help and feedback.

+Special thanks to **ZKForest Community**, which give me lots of support.

 Special thanks to [DarkSea](https://github.com/snowtigersoft/darksea-market)'s developer @snowtigersoft, who enthusiastically answered all questions about smart contracts.

 Special thanks to [ClassicJordon](https://twitter.com/ClassicJordon), who helped to determine the plan for English front-end and organize testing activities.